Osheens/DT2119-Speech-and-Speaker-Recognition/README.md

 # Speech-Emotion-Recognition
-Speech Emotion Recognition using Supervised Learning
+Speech Emotion Recognition using Supervised Learning course offered by KTH Royal Institute of Technology